-Important trends and patterns noted in the coherent instructional systems are the collaborative processes of the EHHS faculty involving instructional planning, delivery, and progress monitoring.
-It is evident that policies and procedures need to be communicated and the staff needs training on best practices such as utilizing standards-based learning targets, formative assessments, and standards-based grading.
+What does the process data tell you?
+Important trends and patterns noted in the coherent instructional systems are (process data describes the way programs are · · · · conducted; provides evidence of participant planning, delivery, and progress monitoring.
+It is evident that policies and involvement in programs; answers the procedures need to be communicated and the staff needs training on best question "What did you do for whom?") practices such as utilizing standards-based learning targets, formative assessments, and standards-based grading.
 Leadership is needed to provide constructive feedback during collaborative sessions and support in helping the faculty reach the standards needed for effective quality instruction.
 A focus on data analysis for differentiated instruction is an identified need in an effort to support low achievement and to support more enrichment to move proficient learners into the distinguished category.
 Another identified need is a more rigorous approach to classroom instruction, creating more college and career-ready students.
 A need for more Tier II interventions is evident along with faculty training in identifying and meeting needs at Tier 1.
 Qualifying students have access to SPED, 504s, ELL, and RTI.
 The CTAE Department at EHHS has a participation average higher than the state average.
 The gifted population is below state average; however, the school offers AP and Honor's courses for appropriate enrichment.
 The district has an accessible alternative school and EHHS partners with local colleges in offering dual enrollment opportunities to qualifying students.
-A credit recovery program is available through E2020 and LCCA.
-During the 2020-21 SY, EHHS offered after school tutoring as an in-person and virtual model (Zoom) in all academic courses.
-A Saturday school was implemented in the spring to help with achievement gaps and credit recover.
-Approximately 40 students participated in the three-week Saturday school.
+A credit recovery program is available through Edgenuity and LCCA.
+During the 2022-23 SY, EHHS offered Title I-funded weekly after school tutoring by certified teachers in math.
+EHHS offers "eighth period" throughout the school year for credit recovery.
+A Saturday school was implemented in the winter and in the spring to help with achievement gaps and credit recovery.
+Approximately 60 students participated in each Saturday School.

 What achievement data did you use?
 Georgia Milestones End of Course Assessment Data

 School Grade Reports (Infinite Campus)

-CCRPI Data
+CCRPI Data (Historical)

 ACT Scores

 ACCESS Scores

 Advanced Placement Scores

 Dual Enrollment Data

-Lexia Data (Reading)
+Lexile Data